JudeaDumont/angular8-frontend/README.md

 npm install
 npm run

-# SampleProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.